Assorted symbols in Chinese art and history

 Paying homage to the ancestors with food offerings

 The ancestral tablet is an essential part of Ancestor Veneration, the most ancient Chinese tradition.
 The paternal line was inscribed with names and dates of birth on the tablet that measured roughly 12 inches [30 cms] by 3 inches [8 cms].
 The tablet takes central place in the shrine, on a small table with candles, incense sticks, pictures and offerings within the home, usually along the north wall.
-The tablet is usually made of lacquered wood; the wife's name is inscribed on it alongside her husband.
+The tablet is usually made of lacquered wood.
+Wives names are inscribed on it alongside their husbands.

-This tradition had a powerful influence on the preference for boys, as a woman could only be memorialized as a wife on the family's tablet and only a man could lead the ritual of veneration.
+This tradition had a powerful influence on the preference for boys, as a woman could only be memorialized as a wife on her husband's family's tablet and only a man could officiate at the ritual of veneration.
 More distant relatives are noted on a separate paper scroll.
 Part of the ancient ceremony was to pour chicken blood over the tablet to give sustenance to the spirits locked inside it.
 The number of ancestral tablets on display are a proud advertisement of the longevity and stability of the family line.
+It also served as a proof of identity.
 Should someone behave really badly their name would be struck off the tablet, and this was considered a great punishment in itself.
 At the Spring Festival the whole extended family would gather and pay homage to the tablets.
 At the Qing Ming festival the graves and ancestral tablets are the main focus of ceremony.

 Ax